zadjii-msft/PowerToys/src/modules/cmdpal/doc/CmdPal-Values.md

 ## You shouldn't need a web browser just to use your PC

-When did a web browser become the platform for everything a user needs to do?
 Users shouldn't have to open a web browser for every little thing they want to do.
 What users need should always be at their fingertips.

 ## Success is measured in disengagement mins

-Our goal should not be to have users using their devices more.
-They should be using their devices less.
+Our goal is not to have you spending **more** time with the Command Palette.
+It's to have you spending **less**.
 Get what you need done, then go live life.

 Command Palette is here to get what you need, and get out.
 How fast we can help the user get to what they need and get back to were doing - that's the metric